LIVE

 2. Ruger American Ranch: Best AR-Magazine Compatible

-I keep a Ruger American Ranch in .350 Legend in the safe specifically because of one design decision.
-The Ruger American Ranch in .350 Legend is the rifle that made one of the smartest design decisions in the segment: it accepts standard AR-15 magazines instead of a proprietary detachable mag.
-The Ranch ships with a 16.38-inch threaded barrel (5/8×24 threads accept brakes or suppressors), a Marksman adjustable trigger, a 5-round AR-pattern magazine, and a synthetic flat-dark-earth stock.
-MSRP runs around $599.
-Real-world street price is often closer to $549.
+I keep a Ruger American Ranch in .350 Legend in the safe specifically because of one design decision: it accepts standard AR-15 magazines instead of a proprietary detachable mag, which is one of the smartest moves anyone has made in the segment.
+The Ranch Gen II ships with a 16.4-inch threaded barrel, the Ruger Marksman Adjustable trigger, a 5-round AR-pattern magazine, and a synthetic flat-dark-earth stock with black splatter texture.
+MSRP for the Gen II runs around $769.
+Real-world street price often runs closer to $649.

 I shot a Ruger American Ranch in .350 Legend at an Ohio deer camp swap a couple of years back.
-The AR-15 magazine compatibility is a meaningful advantage if you already own AR-15 magazines (which any serious AR shooter does).
+The AR-15 magazine compatibility is a meaningful advantage if you already own AR-15 magazines, which any serious AR shooter does.
 Magpul PMAGs in 5, 10, 20, and 30-round capacities all work in the Ranch.
-Quality control on the .350 Legend Ranch has been mixed across production runs (some early production had rough bolt cycling, especially in cold weather), but the current generation runs reliably.
+Quality control on the .350 Legend Ranch has been mixed across production runs, as some early production had rough bolt cycling, especially in cold weather, but the current generation runs reliably.

 Sturm Ruger builds the American Ranch in their Mayodan, North Carolina factory.
 The Marksman trigger breaks at about 3 pounds out of the box and is user-adjustable down to 2 pounds.
 Three-shot group at 100 yards lands inside an inch and a half with Hornady Custom 170-grain InterLock, which is honest deer-killing accuracy at typical Midwest brush ranges.
 For a straight-wall hunter who already owns AR magazines and wants to reuse them in a bolt action, the Ranch is the answer.